 The loco was sold at some point to Joe Hoffman when Frank thinned his collection.
 Joe wanted DCC and sound so he had the work done, but it did not go well.
 So Joe brought it to me, and I got it running.
 It was offered to me to buy but I did not at that time.
 A few years later Joe sold it to Ken Davis.
 I later bought it from Ken Davis on 3-8-15.

-in the tender.
-This had a very large speaker in the tender but it was muffled
+speakers in the tender.
+This had a very large speaker in the tender but it

-and flat sounding so it had to go.
-I wanted to eliminate as many of the original
+was muffled and flat sounding so it had to go.
+I wanted to eliminate as many

 The changes became significantly more involved than I thought.
 Luckily the Wooten firebox is big!
 When it was done the Tsunami and speaker were shoehorned into the boiler.
 It got a new motor with a 3D printed motor mount.
 I am also moving to all LEDs for lighting.
 This is a 2mm surface mount.